 Watch the following video for a more detailed introduction to Tails:

-In the next few sections, we’ll talk about the process of creating and configuring a Tails System using a USB Stick.
-We won’t walk you through the process step by step, as the details depend on the type of computer you install from and the media you are going to install to.
+In the following few sections, we’ll talk about the process of creating and configuring a Tails System using a USB Stick.
+We won’t walk you through the process step by step, as the details depend on the type of computer you install from and the media you will install to.

 Once we’re done, you’ll be able to see for yourself how Tails and its included software work.